THEME PARK HALL OF SHAME

 Predicted wait times for 2026 using all-tier averages (headliners + standard + filler rides).
 Based on 4-year historical averages aligned to Easter (2022–2025).
 Dashed lines show spring-break-adjusted predictions (+12% for Mar 24-27).

 Tier 1 headliner wait times across all 14 parks.
-Use the tabs to switch between parks.
-Aquatica and Legoland have no Tier 1 rides — their Tier 1+2 data is shown instead.
+Use the tabs to switch between them.
+Aquatica and Legoland have no Tier 1 rides, so their Tier 1+2 data is shown instead.

 Select a park above